PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **LZ** + **X/Y** for your axis + **D-pad Up/Down** to increase/decrease.
   * Example: **LZX+Du** increases the effect on the X-axis, **LZY+Dd** decreases effect on the Y-axis.
-  * When you change this setting, the current snapback filter settings are shown as the numerical coordinates of the C-Stick.
+  * When you change this setting, the current filter settings are shown as the numerical coordinates of the C-Stick.
 * The scale goes from 0-15, and defaults to 0.
   * 0 disables Waveshaping entirely.
 * Press **R+Start** to see the current Waveshaping filter values on the L and R trigger analog values.
-  * At the same time, you can see the current snapback filter values on the Analog Stick and the current offset values on the C-Stick.
+  * At the same time, you can see the current snapback filter values on the Analog Stick.

 # C-Stick Offset